afcarl/deep-subsets/README.md

 # Deep Subsets
 Learning deep functions on sets for set2subset transformations.

 *note*: currently this project is on "hold" since I couldn't make it work that well.
 I will probably revisit this sometime in the future.
 However, most of the components to implement deep sets-style networks is available.
+Some of the RL code will not work since it requires a library that will soon be opensourced.
+If you want early access please feel free to contact me!

 Most of the goodstuff is in `./src/`: